 What is Google Voice?

 Small organizations, including new companies, are the best audience for Google Voice.
-Offering numerous comparable features as Sideline, Voice is a significantly less robust virtual telephone system.
+Offering numerous comparable features as Sideline, Google Voice Number is a significantly less robust virtual telephone system.

 It is a free alternative, alluring to organizations on a rigorous financial plan, yet gives customers admittance to features like video talk and a free phone number on their preferred zone code.